If you have the time I would love for you all to elaborate!

 As far as legalization, I’m positive if we were to COMPLETELY legalize weed, the government would for sure abuse their power of taxing, just as they do for cigarettes and even alcohol.

-I could write pages upon pages, but now that I’ve opened up I’d like to hear everyone else’s views :) Whether opposing or supporting.posted about 2 years ago
+I could write pages upon pages, but now that I’ve opened up I’d like to hear everyone else’s views :) Whether opposing or supporting.posted almost 3 years ago

 I personally think it would benefit so many people and businesses if it where legalized!
 And just like mentoned above, it can be abused like alcahol if you use it improperly.
-But honestly, it’s a wonderful natural plant with many uses :)posted about 2 years ago
+But honestly, it’s a wonderful natural plant with many uses :)posted almost 3 years ago

 I sort of go back and forth on this issue.
 Comparing the usage and effects to alcohol and tobacco are comparable but because marijuana has been seen as this underground, illegal drug, it will take a loooong time for people to disassociate drug cartels and dealers from this drug.
 And those two things are what scare people the most.
 Like you said, if you legalize it, people think it’s opening the floodgates for other more hard core drugs to make the scene.